h-arry-smith/crab-8/README.md

 This project was written as a learning & development project in rust, and as such the code may not be the most idiomatic rust.
 PR's with improvements welcome :).

 All opcodes, sound, delay and keyboard are implemented.
-Passes all tests in the test rom from the resources.

 ## Usage